tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 ## Parsing the Swagger specification

-After you have a valid Swagger specification file that describes your API, you can then feed this specification to different tools to parse it and generate the interactive documentation similar to the Petstore example I referenced earlier.
+After you have a valid Swagger specification document that describes your API, you can then feed this specification to different tools to parse it and generate the interactive documentation similar to the Petstore example I referenced earlier.

 Probably the most common tool used to parse the Swagger specification is [Swagger UI](https://github.com/swagger-api/swagger-ui).
 (Note that "Swagger-UI" is different from "Swagger."
 Swagger UI is a display framework, whereas Swagger, or rather OpenAPI, is a specification that can be rendered in any number of frameworks.)
-After you download Swagger UI, you basically just open up the **index.html** file inside the **dist** folder (which contains the Swagger UI project build) and reference your own Swagger specification file in place of the default one.
+After you download Swagger UI, you basically just open up the **index.html** file inside the **dist** folder (which contains the Swagger UI project build) and reference your own Swagger specification document in place of the default one.

 The Swagger UI code generates a display that looks like this: